GigaSpaces-ProfessionalServices/xap-admin-training/xap-admin-training-lab14/README.md

 Perform scale of a statefull pu. <br/>

 ## Lab Description
-In this lab we will deploy manager, statefull processor pu and stateless feeder <br /> We will perform scaling of the processor pu <br />
+In this lab we will deploy manager, stateful processor pu and stateless feeder <br /> We will perform scaling of the processor pu <br />

 ## Prerequisites